Subject-To Mortgages: The Ultimate Guide for Investors

 The most significant difference between a subject-to and a traditional mortgage lies in who is legally responsible for the debt.
 In a traditional mortgage, the buyer secures a new loan and becomes directly liable to the lender.
 They go through the standard mortgage application process, which involves credit checks, income verification, and appraisals.
 With a subject-to mortgage, the seller remains legally obligated to the lender, even though the buyer makes the payments.
 This distinction has significant implications for both parties.
 For example, if the buyer defaults on the payments, the seller’s credit could be negatively affected.
 This is why careful planning and due diligence are critical in subject-to transactions.

-How Subject-To Mortgages Work
+How Do Subject-To Mortgages Work?

 A subject-to mortgage can be a useful tool for real estate investors, but it’s essential to understand the process and everyone’s roles.
 Let’s break down how these transactions typically work.